mviereck/microscopy-tools/README.md

  - Tools already useful, in active development:
    - [`imfuse`](#imfuse): Fuse focus stackshot images with ImageMagick.
 (Terminal)
+   - [`preparestack`](#preparestack): Batch processing of image stack for contrast, crop, gamma etc.
  - Tools considered to be ready:
    - [`align`](#align): Align image stack with the help of [focus-stack]((https://github.com/PetteriAimonen/focus-stack)) and ImageMagick.
    - [`imgruler`](#imgruler): Draw a ruler or micrometer into an image.
 (Terminal)
- - Tools already useable, awaiting further development:
+ - Tools awaiting further development, currently less useful:
    - [`stackfuser`](#stackfuser): Align, prepare and fuse focus stack images.
 (GUI)
    - [`stackshooter`](#stackshooter): Shoot focus stackshots with stepper motor and camera.
 (GUI)
    - [`camcfg`](#camcfg): Terminal dialog frontend for camera configuration.
 (Terminal)

 `stackfuser` and `stackshooter` need some further development and documentation before they can be recommended for general use.
 Especially they need a new GUI backend because the currently used `kaptain` GUI is outdated and does not run on up-to-date systems.